pklauzinski/jscroll/README.md

 * padding         (0)  The distance from the bottom of the scrollable content at which to trigger the loading of the next set of content.
 This only applies when autoTrigger is set to true.
 * nextSelector    ('a:last')  The selector to use for finding the link which contains the href pointing to the next set of content.
 If this selector is not found, or if it does not contain a href attribute, jScroll will self-destroy and unbind from the element upon which it was called.
 * contentSelector ('')  A convenience selector for loading only part of the content in the response for the next set of content.
 This selector will be ignored if left blank and will apply the entire response to the DOM.
+* pagingSelector  ('')  Optionally define a selector for your paging controls so that they will be hidden, instead of just hiding the next page link.

 For more information on the *contentSelector* option and how it loads a response fragment, see the [jQuery documentation for the .load() method](http://api.jquery.com/load/).